-Cornish Yarg was first produced thirty years ago on Bodmin Moor by a farmer named Alan Gray who found a seventeenth century recipe for nettle wrapped cheese in an attic and decided to give it a go.
-We’re very pleased he did!
-One of the best known facts about Yarg is that it comes from the backward spelling of his name.
+Yarg was first produced in the 1980s on Bodmin Moor in Cornwall by farmer Alan Gray, who was inspired by a 17th century recipe for nettle wrapped cheese he found in an attic, One of the best known facts about Yarg is that its comes from the backward spelling of his name.

-The Horrell family bought the recipe and the dairy moved to Upton Cross at Liskeard.
-Catherine Mead joined the Horrells in the 1990s and when the Horrells retired, a new dairy was built near Catherine’s home at Ponsanooth in 2001.
+The Horrell family then bought the recipe, Catherine Mead joined the team and when the Horrells retired, a new state-of-the-art dairy was built at Ponsanooth, winning a coveted RIBA award.
 All production moved there in 2006.
-It’s not just the cheese that wins accolades – the dairy building has one too, a coveted RIBA award.